Molecular hydrogen – a preventative and therapeutic gas with many uses.

 The role of H2 as a highly selective antioxidant is what has gained it the most attention.
 Molecular hydrogen can only neutralise the most harmful (never beneficial) radicals, called hydroxyl (OH–).
 Hydroxyl is not part of the redox signalling pathway.
 It serves no purpose at all than to damage the tissues inside you.
 Nothing is immune from the hydroxyl attack.
 Enter the role of molecular hydrogen, which can reduce oxidative stress and improve redox homeostasis.
 This process is partly mediated via what is called the “Nrf2 pathway”, which regulates levels of glutathione, superoxide dismutase, catalase, and other compounds that are formed in the body to prevent and counteract oxidative damage.

 Because molecular hydrogen can penetrate the cell membrane and reach the cell’s central information center (nucleus) where it is able to neutralise these oxidants and prevent damage to the DNA (genetic information).
 A unique advantage of molecular hydrogen is the ability that molecular hydrogen can cross into the brain, which many other antioxidants cannot do.
-Thus, molecular hydrogen has the potential to protect the brain against the most harmful free radicals.
+Thus, molecular hydrogen has the potential to protect the brain against the most harmful free radicals – no wonder it’s called Miracle Water!

 What is unique about molecular hydrogen is that no amount has been found to be harmful.
 The product of its antioxidant action against hydroxyls is water (H2O), which the body can excrete easily and safely.